 - Probate Assets.
-These are assets in the decedent's own, individual name.
-These assets are distributed according to the decedent's will if they had one, and if not, then according to the laws of intestacy (i.e., the decedent's family) if no will existed.
+Probate assets in the decedent's own, individual name.
+These assets are distributed according to the decedent's last will and testament if they had one, and if not, then according to the Florida laws of intestacy (i.e., the decedent's family) if no will existed.

 - Joint tenancy property.
 Property that is owned jointly by the deceased and someone else may be passed directly to the surviving owner under a law called the right of survivorship.
 This can be a house that is owned by a couple, or a joint bank account with two named owners.
 In order to avoid probate, the survivor must have his or her name listed on the joint tenancy property and no other beneficiaries are on the title.

 - Should you add your children to your property?
 Generally, the answer is a NO!
-Adding children as co-owners of your property is frequently a terrible idea.
+Adding children as co-owners of your property is frequently (but not always) a bad idea.
 Before you add a child to your assets, including your home, speak with your estate planning attorney first.

-- Living trusts.
-In Florida, assets that are held in a living trust may pass to beneficiaries without probate court proceedings.
-These trusts must be created before your death, and all assets—including real estate, antiques, vehicles, and so on—must be transferred into the trust under the terms of the trust document.
-You'll remain trustee until your death, at which time your named successor will be control the assets in the trust.
+- Revocable Living Trusts.
+In Florida, assets that are held in a living trust pass to beneficiaries without probate court proceedings.
+These trusts must be created before your death, and all assets—including real estate, antiques, vehicles, and so on — must be transferred into the trust under the terms of the trust document.
+You'll remain the trustee until your death, at which time your named successor will be in control of the assets in the trust.
 Generally speaking, trust planning is usually the best way to create your estate plan if you want to avoid probate upon your death.

 Florida generally has two different types of probate - one is easy, one is much more complicated - and probate can take 5-8 months under most scenarios.
 Some estates won't need to go through formal probate at all.
-If a deceased person doesn't leave behind any real estate, and his or her total assets don't exceed funeral expenses and other end-of-life costs, then probate isn't required.
+If a deceased person had no assets in their own, individual name, then no probate is required.
 If a person leaves behind few assets, beneficiaries may be able to go through a shortened version of probate known as summary administration.
-If the holdings of the estate aren't eligible for either of these simpler method of administration, beneficiaries must go through formal probate.
+If the holdings of the estate aren't eligible for either of these simpler methods of administration, beneficiaries must go through formal probate.
 The key here is seeing a good probate attorney to direct you when the time comes.